35percent/11tystarter/src/posts/racking-up-the-rents-report-by-35-campaign-and-slp.md

 2. An accompanying schedule showing when and how each scheme was monitored.
 3. A final schedule of schemes where breaches in provision have been found and description of what enforcement action has been or is being taken.4.
 A separate schedule showing how the homes listed above have been allocated to the council's housing waiting list.

-As part of the process, we expect an annual compliance check, much similar to the GLA's procedures which it uses for schemes that are allocted grant funding:
+As part of the process, we expect an annual compliance check, much similar to the GLA's procedures which it uses for schemes that are allocated grant funding:
 [https://www.london.gov.uk/sites/default/files/12_gla_cfg_section_9._compliance_audit_-_july_2021.pdf](https://www.london.gov.uk/sites/default/files/12_gla_cfg_section_9._compliance_audit_-_july_2021.pdf)

 Every year, the GLA's annual compliance audit selects a random set of schemes to be audited by an independent auditor, who then selects a random set of homes from each scheme for which he requests to see a copy of the tenancy agreements from the respective Housing Association.
 He then writes up a report confirming whether or not the homes are being provided at the rent levels required by the tenure conditions of planning consent.